-People generally have this idea that having a pet rabbit is easy, while it’s true that rabbits can be a great pet, it’s still a huge responsibility to keep them healthy and happy.
+People generally have this idea that having a pet rabbit is easy to care for.
+While it’s true that rabbits can be great pets, it’s still a huge responsibility to keep them healthy and happy.

 One of those responsibilities is the rabbit’s diet.
-Rabbit’s digestive system is extremely sensitive, so much so that even a slight mistake can cost them their life.
+A rabbit’s digestive system is extremely sensitive.
+So much so that even a slight mistake can cost them their life.

-As a result, rabbit owners should be aware of the ins and outs of their rabbit’s diet, on what and what should be avoided.
+Rabbit owners should be aware of the ins and outs of their rabbit’s diet.
+Like what should be included and what should be avoided.

 And one of those mistakes is the topic of this article.
-Not feeding your rabbit for long periods or more than 12 hours could lead to GI stasis or the slowing of the passage of food in your rabbit’s GI tract.
+Not feeding your rabbit for long periods of time or more than 12 hours could lead to GI stasis.
+GI stasis is the slowing of the passage of food in your rabbit’s GI tract.

-GI stasis or gastrointestinal stasis can be caused by a number of reasons, like not eating enough fiber, too much carbohydrates in their diet, or not eating for long periods of time.
+GI stasis can be caused by a number of reasons.
+Not eating enough fiber, too much carbohydrates in their diet, or not eating for long periods of time are the most common.

 So to answer the question, how long can a rabbit go without eating?
 To prevent GI stasis, your rabbit should never go more than 12 hours without eating.

 No, rabbits should not go more than 12 hours without eating anything because it could lead to a pH change in their GI tract, which in turn could lead to painful gas.
 This painful gas would lead to a decreased appetite and eventually not eating anything at all.